 I kneel and his small chest stops wobbling and a hot hand takes mine.
 All that blue cupped in his eyes spills over into mine.
 And he butts his head into my chest and I wrap grown up arms around this sacred piece of my own soul.
 I take him back into a safe place where his life depends on mine and by choosing the better way I can still feel him growing up within me.

 I keep practicing.

-So that on a Thursday night I can get it right.
+So that on another ordinary Thursday night I can get it right.